hen900/klayout_macros/README.md

-## Tiling Script for KLayout
+# Tiling Script for KLayout
 This Python script can be used to tile transistors or other test devices into one layout.
 The script relies on an existing gds for alignment marks (if they are being used) and all devices loaded into one gds.
 Instructions on importing individual device gds files into one file containing all devices as subcells can be found here:

 https://www.klayout.de/doc/code/class_Cell.html

-## Usage
+## Usage/Parameters

-The script takes the following user-editable parameters:
+The script takes the following user-editable parameters that are currently set as variables at the front end of the scirpt:

 ### GDS Path Parameters